jazurite/genix/admin/README.md

-# AutoRFP - AI-Powered RFP Response Platform
+# Genix Admin - AI-Powered RFP Response Platform

-AutoRFP is an intelligent platform that automates RFP (Request for Proposal) response generation using advanced AI.
+Genix Admin is an intelligent platform that automates RFP (Request for Proposal) response generation using advanced AI.
 Built with Next.js 15 and powered by LlamaIndex, it helps organizations respond to RFPs 80% faster by automatically extracting questions from documents and generating contextual responses based on your knowledge base.

 ## ✨ Features